Conductor-Codes/conductor-action/README.md

 3. Analyzes the code changes in the PR for performance and accessibility
 4. Posts a review comment with findings

-## Minimal Configuration Setup

-This GitHub Action is designed to work immediately with minimal configuration needed:

-- You only need to add 2 repository secrets: CONDUCTOR_LLM_CONFIG and CONDUCTOR_API_KEY
-- No need to modify your codebase
-- Works out of the box with the standard GitHub token

 ## Example Review